get the full picture with an organic strategy

 If you have an in-house SEO team or a dedicated IT/front end development team, I’d recommend starting with a technical audit as this would be more granular and allow you to make more nuanced gains on a strategy you’ve already got in place.
 If, of course, you don’t have an SEO strategy yet with a new in-house team, absolutely, start with an SEO strategy, and that can move on to a technical SEO audit for a detailed technical strategy document.

-How often should you review an SEO strategy?
+How often should you review an organic strategy?

 Think about what you expected from a website 12 months ago and see how much that’s changed for yourself.
 It’s changed for other people too.